deorus/mapr-puppet/README.md

 4. Adapt the final site puppet cookbook

+Adapt global configuration variables in common.yaml or override node specific settings creating an YAML file for the specified node FQDN (e.g. ip-10-36-128-103.eu-west-1.compute.internal.yaml ).

+Edit Zookeeper and CLDB list – Zookeeper and CLDB will be installed on the nodes specified in the CLDB and ZK list (see common.yaml).

+Specify what you want to install on each node in a puppet file.
 Please find a sample in aws_cluster_site.pp

+Fileserver will be installed on all the nodes.

 5. Run puppet against it: